marcelolalvarez/lewis-gatsby-starter-blog/src/pages/blog/post4/index.md

 ---
-title: "The Retail Trends for 2021"
+title: "How to Install Jekyll on Ubuntu"
 date: "2021-01-16"
 ---